 Student affiliation comes with several privileges and services.
 Students can apply for various WCFIA student grants, propose and organize student conferences, apply to participate in WCFIA programs and research clusters, and much more.

 In the 2021–2022 academic year, the WCFIA is sponsoring research for 115 graduate students and fourteen undergraduate students within Harvard.
 Their academic areas include African and African American Studies, Government, History, History of Science, Religion, Sociology, Middle Eastern Studies, Anthropology, Economics, the Graduate School of Education, the Kennedy School, the Law School, and the Graduate School of Design, among others.

 Graduate students are supported through pre-dissertation, language, and travel grants, dissertation fellowships, and other forms of fellowships (see Opportunities for Graduate Students).
 In addition, the WCFIA runs a residential program for twenty-four Graduate Student Associates (GSAs).
 These students receive up to $2,500 for conference and research expenses related to dissertation research and professional development.
 The GSAs are central to the Center’s mission of research development and are major contributors to the Center’s interdisciplinary missions.
 Erez Manela (Department of History) has directed the GSA Program since 2009 and, together with staff members Clare Putnam and Ann Townes, coordinates a weekly seminar where students share their research with one another.

-The undergraduate program is run by a Harvard faculty member (currently TBD) in collaboration with Clare Putnam and Ann Townes.
+The undergraduate program is run Yuhua Wang (Department of Government) in collaboration with Clare Putnam and Ann Townes.
 Our existing programming includes senior thesis summer research support, sponsorship of travel—when University-supported travel is permitted—for academic purposes, and funding for conferences where students interact with international affairs scholars and practitioners.